humanmade/altis-cloud/docs/cdn-purge.md

 # CDN Purge

-The majority of the pages, media viewed on Altis will be cached on CDN to improve performance and delivery time to the user.
-You can add your own CDN purge rule directly in PHP using `Altis\Cloud\purge_cdn_path` helper function.
+The majority of the requests, data served by Altis will be cached on the CDN to improve performance and delivery time to the user.
+In some situations you may need to invalidate specific URLs on the CDN.
+You can add your own CDN purge rule directly in PHP using `Altis\Cloud\purge_cdn_paths` helper function.

 ## Automatic media purge rule

-By default, Altis will not remove media from CDN on delete attachment.
-You can enable it from the project `composer.json`.
+By default, Altis will not remove uploaded media from the CDN cache when deleting attachments.
+You can enable this beahviour from the project `composer.json`.
 The example below shows the default configuration:

 ```json
 {